learning color through paints

 The purest hue possible in a physical color is found in a very narrow section of a prismatic spectrum or the light of a monochromatic laser.
 The colors of physical surfaces which always absorb some of the light falling on them, and reflect the rest will always appear to contain some quantity of white or black, and therefore all surface colors (including paints) appear less saturated than spectral lights or transmitting materials such as stained glass.

-First among these is the pigment content, which includes the type and quantity of pigment used.
+The most important attribute is the pigment content, which includes the type and quantity of pigment used.

 These industrial pigment products are identified by a generic alphanumeric code known as the color index name.
 The CI naming system is administered primarily by the Society of Dyers and Colourists (UK), but pigment manufacturers may assign these CI names to their pigment products according to their own criteria.
 For example, many assign the CI names for naturally occurring iron oxides (PBr7 or PY43) to synthetic iron oxide pigments (PR101 or PY42) such as those used in wood and leather stains.
 The CI naming system is valuable but not infallible.